 Working papers

-Learning from self and learning from others: Experimental evidence from Bangladesh (w/ Florence Kondylis, Mushfiq Mobarak, Maria Jones, and Dan Stein)
+Decentralizing agricultural demonstration to accelerate social learning (w/ Florence Kondylis, Mushfiq Mobarak, Maria Jones, and Dan Stein)

 Consumer surplus with incomplete markets: Applications to savings and microfinance